spesmilo/electrum-docs/faq.rst

 ----------------------------------------------------

-Sweeping private keys means to send all the bitcoins they control to an existing address in your wallet.
+Sweeping private keys means to send all the bitcoin they control to an existing address in your wallet.
 The private keys you sweep do not become a part of your wallet.
-Instead, all the bitcoins they control are sent to an address that has been deterministically generated from your wallet seed.
+Instead, all the bitcoin they control are sent to an address that has been deterministically generated from your wallet seed.